-- 31. In addition to submissions, we may convene a conference to discuss matters related to the draft LAD.
-14 We can invite to a conference any person who has a material interest in the draft LAD.
-Conferences are generally reserved for situations where there is a serious need, such as where issues arise that require further discussion among the parties. - 32.
-Once we have completed the consultation on the draft LAD, we will complete a final LAD.
-We are required to make reasonable efforts to complete a final LAD no later than 20 working days after the closing date for submissions on the draft LAD, which could be mid-December.
-The final LAD has the same content requirement as the draft.
-Our general practice is to also include a summary of any submissions or consultative processes, and any resulting changes. - 33.
-A list of relevant statutory references can be found in Attachment C of this draft LAD.
+- 38. In addition to submissions, we may convene a conference to discuss matters related to the draft LAD.
+We can invite to a conference any person who has a material interest in the draft LAD.
+Conferences are generally reserved for situations where there is a serious need, such as where issues arise that require further discussion among the parties. - 39.
+Once we have completed the consultation on the draft LAD (and if relevant a revised draft LAD), we will complete a final LAD.
+We are required to make reasonable efforts to complete a final LAD no later than 20 working days after the closing date for submissions on the revised draft LAD, which, in general, could be mid-December.
+The final LAD has the same content requirement as the draft (and if relevant revised draft LAD).
+Our general practice is to also include a summary of any submissions or consultative processes, and any resulting changes. - 40.
+A list of relevant statutory references can be found in Attachment C of this revised draft LAD.